-Join Taz Tally for an in-depth discussion in this video Customize tools and tool panels, part of Customize Photoshop: A Practical Approach.
+Join Taz Tally for an in-depth discussion in this video Customize tools and tool panels, part of Photoshop: Customization.

 - Well, let's continue on with setting up our custom…work space inside of Photoshop.…To our display and organization of panels…and our menu shortcuts and standard keyboard…shortcuts for menus, let's go ahead and add…some tool shortcuts as well.…I'm going to give you a real world example…to make my point.…Let's come down here underneath Window and Workspace…and this is the easiest way to get to these…Keyboard Shortcuts and Menus.…I want to talk about setting up a set of tools,…for instance.…Notice a set of Photoshop Defaults, alright,…that are built in.…